-Do you know what the best part of this salad is?
-No, it’s not the way it is presented–even though it’s impressive–it’s the grape tomatoes!
-Try and get the freshest you can find; you’ll be so glad that you did.
-I’m a huge fan of fresh tomatoes, so I made sure there were plenty in this salad.
+No, it's not the way it is presented--even though it's impressive--it's the grape tomatoes!
+Try and get the freshest you can find; you'll be so glad that you did.
+I'm a huge fan of fresh tomatoes, so I made sure there were plenty in this recipe.

-If you like this layered salad, you will also love these other salad recipes.
+If you like this show stopping recipe, you will also love these other gorgeous salad recipes.

 Low carb layered salad for a crowd is a healthy recipe to make ahead for dinner parties and BBQ’s this summer.
 Seven layers of fresh, crunchy vegetables are served along with cold egg wedges, chopped bacon, and cheese to make a showstopping salad that is sure to impress.
 Top it off with this easy dressing that tastes amazing and can be whipped up quickly.

 - 3 hard boiled eggs, quartered